Batman Unburied

-Batman Unburied is an American superhero audio drama podcast series featuring the DC Comics hero Batman.
-It is the first of an intended series of Spotify-produced scripted podcasts based on DC's characters.
+Batman Unburied is an American superhero audio drama podcast series created by David S. Goyer featuring the DC Comics hero Batman.
+It is the first of a series of Spotify-produced scripted podcasts based on DC's characters.
+The second, Harley Quinn and The Joker: Sound Mind, was released in 2023.
+In this version, Bruce Wayne is a forensic pathologist, his parents lived, and other characters appear with alterations.